2-natural transformation?

 A 2-site is said to be subcanonical if for any , the representable functor is a 2-sheaf.
 When has finite limits, it is easy to verify that this is true precisely when every covering family is a (necessarily pullback-stable) quotient of its kernel 2-polycongruence?.
 In particular, the regular coverage on a regular 2-category is subcanonical, as is the coherent coverage on a coherent 2-category.

-The 2-category of 2-sheaves on a small 2-site is, by definition, a Grothendieck 2-topos?.
+The 2-category of 2-sheaves on a small 2-site is, by definition, a Grothendieck 2-topos.

 2-sheaf / stack

-The above involves content transferred from
+The above text involves content transferred from

-Strict 2-sites were considered in
+2-sites were earlier considered in